 According to Wilson, the first day of couples therapy is when the therapist asks questions, gets to know the couple, understands their goals and priorities, and devises a plan.
 Wilson also shares tips for couples seeking therapy:

-Complete Questionnaires and Assessments
+Complete questionnaires and assessments

 Like many healthcare services, there will likely be new client paperwork and assessments for you and your partner to complete before your appointment.
 These forms will likely be consent forms and HIPAA forms, and there may be questionnaires asking about medical history, medications, previous counseling experiences, and questions about why you are seeking help.